Aleksa-Vig/ComparingClassificationOfMushrooms/README.md

 ## FAQ

+### Where can I see the results?
+Our final results can be found in ```Outputs\Output``` in the \
+``OK-Optimized-Models-Scores-allModels2023-03-26AtTime16;20;57-509561.csv``
+and ``OK-Reg-Models-Scores-allModels2023-03-26AtTime15-56-35-804754.csv`` for Optimized and Unoptimized performance/statistics respectively.
+Any new generated data can also be found in this folder with the time and date of creation the file name.

- I can't run the repo!
-I am missing dependencies! \
+### I can't run the repo!
+I am missing dependencies!
-``If by chance all dependencies dont install, please use pip to manually install any missing packages to the virtual environment``
+If by chance all dependencies don't install, please use ``pip`` to manually install any missing packages to the virtual environment